 8.1.1 Assembly Representatives shall be elected internally within each school before the first Assembly Meeting of that school year.

-8.1.2 Executive Council will approve the vacancies for annual election, the election process, and dates elections will be held.
+8.1.2 Executive Council will approve confirm the number of vacancies for annual election, the election process, and dates elections will be held.

-8.1.3 The Chief Returning Officer, hereafter known as the (CRO) shall be the Chairperson of the Elections Committee shall be the CRO shall be the CRO, responsible for elections.
+8.1.3 The Chief Returning Officer, hereafter known as the (CRO) shall be the Chairperson of the Elections Committee shall be the CRO, responsible for elections.

 a) In the event that the CRO wishes to stand for election as Councillor, member of

-Executive Council, President or Vice-President, another RPSTA member not seeking election shall be appointed Chief Returning Officer Chief Returning Officer by the Executive Council.
+Executive Council, Vice-President or President, another RPSTA member not seeking election shall be appointed Chief Returning Officer CRO by the Executive Council.

 8.1.4 The following positions will be elected in the RPSTA: